 11. Solid Drawing

-This is a clear explanation of the need for Solid Drawing and animated characters to bring life as mentioned in the 19th century.
-The burden of solid and accurate modeling character helps to convey depth and balance, and it simplifies potential product issues due to its entirely shaped characters.
+This is a clear explanation of Solid Drawing for animated characters to bring life as mentioned in the 19th century.
+The burden of solid and accurate modeling character helps to convey depth and balance.
+It simplifies potential product issues due to its entirely shaped characters.

-Twelve Principles of Animation Character temperament because it originally referred to as, facilitates the emotional affiliation between character and audience.
+Character temperament because it originally referred to as facilitates the emotional connection between character and audience.
 Characters must have a stimulating nature and have the transparent needs of their behavior and actions disconnected or cravings.